-College Credit Plus (CCP): The Ohio Board of Regents has set forth a new set of rules for PSEO and Dual Enrollment called College Credit Plus.
-NT students in grades 7-12 will have the opportunity to participate in this new program to earn college credit in a variety of ways.
+College Credit Plus (CCP): CCP is Ohio's dual enrollment program that allows high school students to complete high school graduation requirements while pursuing a higher education pathway to an in-demand career.
+NT students in grades 7-12 will have the opportunity to earn college credit in a variety of ways.
 This program has adopted the PSEO and Dual Enrollment programs and has made them into one, so students will have the option of doing coursework here at NT taught by NTHS teachers or going to the college or university of their choice to earn college credits.
 Interested students and their parents are encouraged to attend the CCP meeting that will be held in February/March each year to enroll in the program.
 Students must follow the ODE/NTLSD approved guidelines for CCP acceptance.
 Partnerships with Edison Community College and Sinclair Community College are established.